fizzbee-io/website/content/tutorials/getting-started.md

 There are two types of correctness:
 - Safety: Something bad never happens.
-For example: The API should never return a wrong value.
+For example: The API should never return the wrong value.
 - Liveness: Something good eventually happens.
 For example: The API should eventually return a value.